The articles from 2017 on this page are listed below. They appear in descending order.

 I well remember the excitement in our house when my parents got their first washing machine.
 It was hardly rocket science since it had to be agitated by hand – but to have a built-in hand operated mangle was real progress.

-We did not own a refrigerator until after the birth of my fourth baby in 1967.
+Harry and I did not own a refrigerator until after the birth of my fourth baby in 1967.
 It was a constant challenge to try to keep food fresh in the summer.
 Home freezers did not exist.
 Now look at where we are with household appliances.
 My oven died a week or so ago and therefore I have purchased a new oven.
 It has LED display, is fully programmable, with conventional oven, fan oven, and other capabilities that we could not have dreamed of even 30 years ago.

 Consider computing and the digital age.
 When Harry studied for his doctorate in the late 1980s word processing was just coming in.
 However it had not reached our household so I had to manually type his dissertation and considered myself fortunate to have an electric typewriter.
 What a job it was correcting typos.
 What a blessing it is now to be able to cut and paste, add pictures, and easily correct mistakes or edit a document – including this one!